Village industries: Sharon Mills site

 The Sharon Mills (or Sharon Hollow) plant is located at 5701 Sharon Hollow Road in Sharon, Michigan.
 In the 1830s, a sawmill was constructed at this site.
 Later, John Rice built a gristmill here, which was operated by Rice and later the Kirkwood family until the 1920s.

-Henry Ford purchased the property in 1926, restored the exquisite Greek Revival mill, and added a wigng to the mill and a hydroelectric generator.
+Henry Ford purchased the property in 1926, restored the exquisite Greek Revival mill, and added a wing to the mill and a hydroelectric generator.
 The plant opened in 1939, employing up to 19 people making cigarette lighters, ammeters, and switches.

 The Sharon Mills site closed in 1947.
 After closure, the building was used primarily as a private residence, with a stint as an antique shop, until the late 1980s.
 In the 1990s, the site was used as a winery, until 1999, when the property was purchased by the Washtenaw County Park Division for use as a museum and conference center.
 The county restored the mill, and it currently operates as Sharon Mills Park.
 The site was designated a state of Michigan historic site in 1989.